rkyleg/scope/armadillo/doc/overview.md

 ## Workspaces
 Multiple projects can be managed in Armadillo by using workspaces.
 Each workspace keeps track of the following:

-- Last open files/tabs and order (on close)
+- Last open files/tabs (on close)
+- What editor the file was open with
+- The last open file
 - The base path of the project (in the file browser)

 ## Heads Up Display (HUD)